tylerhooks1/tylerhooks1/README.md

-### Hello!👋 My name is Tyler Hooks.
+### Hello!👋
-#### I am a Software Engineer with over two years of experience.
-I have interests in React Development and UI Engineering.
-Here, you can find information on projects I'm working on and how I'm growing my skillset as a Front End developer.
+#### I'm Tyler, UX Engineer with interests in React Development and prototyping.
+Here, you can find information on projects I'm working on and how I'm growing my skillset as a UX professional.
 [Portfolio](https://tylerhooks.com/)
 [Linkedin](https://www.linkedin.com/in/tyler-hooks-9214abb5/)